 This class consists of five components.
 You cannot satisfactorily complete this course without all five of these.

 At each class, we will discuss material you should know for the exams and writing assignments.
 We will cover the historical and cultural context relevant to the films presented in class.

-Each week, there will be at in-class screening.
-Some screenings are available to stream online and you may be able to purchase titles online and local video stores.
+Each week, there will be a in-class screening.
+Some screenings are available to stream online, and you may be able to purchase titles online and from local retailers.
 However, the greatest value of this class comes from our watching films together and discussing them as a group, in the context of other films, readings, and spontaneous conversation.